 There’s a stylish open-plan living space downstairs which combines the living room, kitchen and dining area.
 It has a woodburning stove and exposed beams and flashes of colour which add character to the smart, neutral furnishings.
 Upstairs there are a two light, spacious bedrooms – a king-size with en-suite shower room and a double with en-suite bathroom.

 Things to do nearby: The property is only a few minutes’ walk from the Fuzzy Duck pub in Armscote and four miles north of Shipston-on-Stour where you’ll find shops and restaurants.
-Head to the east and you’ll find Tysoe, the National Trust’s Upton House and Gardens and the Cotswolds Distillery where you can take a tour and try their gins and whiskies.
+Head to the east and you’ll get to Tysoe, the National Trust’s Upton House and Gardens and the Cotswolds Distillery where you can take a tour and taste some of their gins and whiskies.

-The details: A three-night stay at The Hyde* in January starts from £704.
+The details: A three-night weekend stay at The Hyde* in January 2024 costs £958.

 Things to do nearby: Malmesbury is right on your doorstep with the Benedictine Abbey and Abbey House Gardens as well as shops and restaurants just a few minutes’ walk away.
 You can take a walk along the River Avon.
 Or Tetbury and Westonbirt Arboretum are just five miles to the north of Malmesbury, and the enchanting village of Castle Combe is 13 miles to the south.

-The details: A three-night stay at Corner Cottage* in January starts from £339.
+The details: A three-night weekend stay at Corner Cottage* in January 2024 costs £395.

 Old meets new at Old Stable Cottage in the village of Kingham in the east of the Cotswolds.
-Kingham is known as a foodie hub, and as it’s on a mainline train route from London it makes an easy Cotswolds weekend break without needing a car.
+Kingham is known as a foodie hub, and as it’s on a mainline train route from London it makes an easy weekend break in the Cotswolds without needing to have a car.
 This charmingly renovated former farm building sleeps four and is a great winter escape for families or couples.

 Things to do nearby: Kingham has a shop, post office and two award-winning pubs a short walk from the cottage – The Kingham Plough and The Wild Rabbit.
-Food lovers will also want to check out the nearby Dalesford Organic farm shop.
-Chipping Campden is five miles away, or you can walk between the two, with a six-mile short route or a longer nine-mile version.
+Food lovers will also want to check out nearby Daylesford Organic Estate.
+Chipping Norton is five miles away, and you can walk there from Kingham along a six-mile short route or a longer nine-mile version.

-The details: A three-night stay at Old Stable Cottage* in January starts from £586.
+The details: A three-night weekend stay at Old Stable Cottage* in January 2024 costs £717.